 We will say that a morphism $\alpha:f'\to f$ in the category $\Arr\cE$ is {\it cartesian} ({\it cocartesian}) and that $f'$ is a {\it base change} of $f$ ($f$ a {\it cobase change} of $f'$) if the corresponding square in the category $\cE$ is cartesian (cocartesian):

-\begin{lemma} Let $f'\to f$ be a cartesian morphism, then for every map $u$, the morphism $u\pp f'\to u\pp f$ is cartesian. \end{lemma} \begin{proof} Let $u:A\to B$ be a map.
-The map $u\pp f'\to u\pp f$ corresponds to a square computed from the cube (in strong lines)
+\begin{lemma} If $f'\to f$ is a cartesian morphism, then, for every map $u$, the morphism $u\pp f'\to u\pp f$ is cartesian. \end{lemma} \begin{proof} Let $u:A\to B$ be a map.
+The map $u\pp f'\to u\pp f$ corresponds to a square computed from the cube (in solid lines)

 by taking the cocartesian gap maps on the top and bottom sides (dotted lines).
 Notice that all the faces of the cube are cartesian squares.
 In particular, the top square can be seen as the base change of the bottom one along $B\times Y'\to B\times Y$.
 Since base change preserves pushouts, this shows that the cocartesian gap square (in dashed lines), which is the morphism $u'\pp f'\to u\pp f$, is cartesian. \end{proof}